 There are so many types of bacterial, fungal, and viral infections that can occur in long-term care facilities.
 The most common types of nursing home infections that we’ll discuss are urinary tract infections (UTI), skin and soft tissue infections, respiratory tract infections, COVID-19, gastrointestinal infections, and sepsis.

-Nursing home facilities can help prevent UTI’s in their patients by improving their hygiene, helping them walk to the toilet frequently enough so they don’t need catheters, and changing diapers frequently.
+Nursing home facilities can help prevent UTIs in their patients by improving their hygiene, helping them walk to the toilet frequently enough so they don’t need catheters, and changing diapers frequently.

-There are four stages of bedsores, with the first stage being the most minor and the fourth stage being a severely infected pressure ulcer that resembles a gaping hole in the skin.
 Nursing home residents have a very high risk of developing pressure ulcers because of immobility, poor hygiene, and poor nutrition.
 Without prompt treatment, infected pressure ulcers can easily become a life-threatening infection for an elderly person.
+Our Chicago bed sores attorneys have extensive experience with these claims.

 Other common types of chronic wound infections and skin infections in nursing homes include: